Yes, it was indeed a galore ‘braai’ weekend, because we had a ‘braai’ on Thursday, Friday, Saturday and Sunday.

 We’ve started our Saturday fire quite early

-We’ve found pork kebabs in the town we’ve left yesterday and they looked really tasty – so, tonight we will have them grilled on the fire.
-Berto also found a bag of ‘roosterkoek’ mix which we will enjoy together with the pork kebabs.
+We’ve found pork kebabs in the town we’ve left yesterday and they looked really tasty.
+So, tonight we will have them grilled on the fire.
+Berto also found a bag of (*)‘roosterkoek’ mix which we will enjoy together with the pork kebabs.

 Pork kebabs – complimented with pieces of onion and green pepper

-The roosterkoek mix to which we’ve added a bit of salt and a packet of yeast
+Roosterkoek mix to which we’ve added a bit of salt and a packet of yeast

 Pork kebabs on the coals